 SCOPE: Talent picking the pick L4 stage progeny from ATR and control plates.

-Next, place 2 microliters of 0.05-micrometer polybeads on a microscope slide [1], and using a platinum wire, add a small globule of super glue to the solution [2].
+Next, place 2 microliters of 0.05-micrometer polybeads on a microscope slide [1], and place approximately ten L4 larvae in the solution [1], using a platinum wire, add a small globule of super glue to the solution [2].
 Swirl the solution gently to generate filamentous strands of glue [3], then add 3 microliters of M9 (M-nine) buffer [4].
 Videographer: This step is important!

 SCOPE: Talent placing polybeads onto the slide.

+SCOPE: Talent placing larvae in the solution.

 SCOPE: Talent adding a small globule of superglue globule to the solution.

 SCOPE: Talent swirling the solution.